Installer Directory

 The next part of the system is a device called a heat exchanger.
 Here, the system transfers the collected heat into either air before blowing it into your home, or into water to circulate around a central heat system.
 After this stage, the transfer fluid returns to the start of the circuit, and the process begins again.

-Air to air systems are usually wall or roof mounted and come in all shapes and sizes.
+Air-to-air systems are usually wall or roof-mounted and come in all shapes and sizes.
 It’s worth considering that both types of ASHP may be subject to planning considerations in listed properties or properties in conservation areas.

 The technology has been around for years, it's very popular in Scandinavia and providing the system is installed correctly, in a well-insulated property, ASHP's are more than capable of providing all your space heating and domestic hot water requirements.